-Sangre de Cristo Seminary has two academic programs: the Master of Divinity (MDiv.) and Master of Arts in Exegetical Theology (M.A.E.T.).
-These programs have a specific purpose of developing exegetical, theological and communication skills, and have been designed around the purpose of Sangre de Cristo Seminary as found in the “About” section on this web site.
+Sangre de Cristo Seminary offers the Master of Divinity (MDiv.) degree.
+This program has a specific purpose of developing exegetical, theological and communication skills, and have been designed around the purpose of Sangre de Cristo Seminary as found in the “About” section on this web site.

 Master of Divinity Degree